Tuesday, March 31, 2026

 9:00 AM - 9:05 AM

-An overview of what to expect over the course of the two days, including key themes, workshops, panels, and other opportunities.
+An overview of what to expect over the course of the two days, including key themes, breakout sessions, panels, and other opportunities.

 Brandy Cormier

-The Conference Chair will set the stage for discussions ahead, outlining key themes and outline foundations for the discussions ahead.
+The Conference Chair will set the stage, outlining key themes and outline foundations for the discussions ahead.

 Natasha Daniel